 - Contacts for Assistance

 - For emergency assistance, telephone 911.
 The Department of Public Safety (Campus Police) provides emergency response for campus incidents.
-Procedures are found in the UI Emergency Procedures Guide.
+Procedures are found on the Emergency Preparedness Website.

 - The DPS web site includes for details on the siren warning system, the Hawk Alert message system, fire prevention and safety, and a printable desktop guide on emergency procedures.